RareSkills/blog/uniswap-v2-router/uniswap-v2-router.md

 ## Removing Liquidity

 Remove liquidity calls burn but uses parameters `amountAMin` and `amountBMin` (<span style="color:red">red highlights</span>) as safety checks to ensure that the liquidity provider gets back the amount of tokens they are expecting.
-If the ratio of tokens changes dramatically before the the liquidity tokens are burned, then the user burning the tokens won't get back the amount of token A or B that they are expecting.
+If the ratio of tokens changes dramatically before the liquidity tokens are burned, then the user burning the tokens won't get back the amount of token A or B that they are expecting.

 The function `removeLiquidityEth` calls `removeLiquidity` (<span style="color: green;">green highlight</span>) but sets the router as the recipient of the tokens.
 The regular ERC20 token is then transferred to the liquidity provider, and the WETH is unwrapped to ETH, then sent back to the liquidity provider.